North American Model of Wildlife Conservation: Wildlife as Public Trust Resources

 In the North American Model, wildlife is held in the public trust.
 This means that fish and wildlife are held by the public through state and federal governments.
 In other words, though an individual may own the land upon which wildlife resides, that individual does not own said wildlife.
 Instead, the wildlife is owned by all citizens.
 With origins in Roman times and English Common law, the public trust doctrine has at its heart the 1842 Supreme Court ruling Martin V. Waddell.

 Elimination of Markets for Game

-Commercial hunting and the sale of wildlife is prohibited to ensure the sustainability of wildlife population.
+Commercial hunting and the sale of wildlife is prohibited to ensure the sustainability of wildlife populations.
 This principle holds that unregulated economic markets for game and non-game wildlife are unacceptable because they privatize a common resource and lead to declines.
 The Lacey Act of 1900 effectively made market hunting illegal in the United States, and the Migratory Bird Treaty Act of 1918 provided international protections from the market.